uga-libraries/web-archiving/web_archiving_program.md

 # Access

 Unless otherwise requested by the site owner, access to crawls is provided immediately via the Archive-It web interface.

+# Preservation

+The UGA Libraries downloads a copy of all WARCs and a subset of the metadata reports from Archive-It for local preservation in our digital preservation system (ARCHive).
+While Archive-It does provide good digital preservation of crawled content, it is important for us to have local control over these irreplaceable resources.

 # Roles and Responsibilities